 ARTS AND CRAFTS

 As a low-volume project, the Buick Reatta risked being lost in the shuffle; it wasn’t a high priority for either the BOC organization or the corporation.
 Ironically, the Reatta’s redheaded-stepchild status may have been the only reason it survived.
-Ordinarily, after management approval, a design developed in the Advanced Design studio would be transferred to Production studio, where design engineers would begin the arduous task of transforming paper renderings and clay models into a producible vehicle.
+Ordinarily, after management approval, a design developed in the Advanced Design studio would be transferred to the Production studio, where design engineers would begin the arduous task of transforming paper renderings and clay models into a producible vehicle.
 Since few people believed it would even be built, the Reatta remained in the Advanced studio throughout its development.
 Had the Reatta gone through the normal production engineering process, it’s not unlikely that it would have been canceled entirely, particularly given that Buick was in the process of losing its dedicated engineering staff.

 Considering the intense controversy surrounding the decision to outsource the Allanté to Pininfarina, it’s ironic that the Reatta also ended up as something of an international project.
 With resources spread thin, chief project engineer Randy Wightman looked abroad for much of the engineering work, including having the early prototypes built in England by Aston Martin Tickford.